scrunglebunky/Yup/README.md

 - This is my last attempt: a refresher that ensures that I make a simple, intuitive game that I do not overthink about.

 # YUP DEVLOG
+## PART TWO - ADDING CONTENT
+- 10/11/23: Difficulty scaling tweaks, enemies shoot in attack state, plans to add more bullets
+- 10/07/23: Added temporary world backgrounds, enemies for vaporwave, nope, happy
-## PART ONE- GETTING IT ALL TOGETHER
+## PART ONE - GETTING IT ALL TOGETHER
 - 10/05/23: All enemies except NOPE_D have an attack structure.
 Difficulty Scaling now works
 - 09/29/23: Enemies move along a set path when spawning.
 Character A now has a set attack structure.
 It looks awesome.
 - 09/21/23: redid characters, almost finished with redoing the formation, redid characters spawning system, redid levels, patched bugs, levels can advance now, fixed high scores